Introduction

 Summary

 In this lab, participants learned to manage storage partitions and swap space on a RHEL 9 system within the LabEx VM environment.
-The lab began with inspecting the available storage device (/dev/vdb) and understanding its current state before proceeding with partitioning tasks.
+The lab began with identifying the extra practice disk in the current VM and understanding its current state before proceeding with partitioning tasks.

-Participants worked with /dev/vdb, creating an MBR partition table, then creating multiple partitions: an XFS partition for mounting at /archive, a swap partition, another XFS partition for mounting at /backup, and an additional swap partition with priority configuration.
+Participants worked with that practice disk, creating an MBR partition table, then creating multiple partitions: an XFS partition for mounting at /archive, a swap partition, another XFS partition for mounting at /backup, and an additional swap partition with priority configuration.
 The lab also demonstrates the limitations of MBR partition tables (4 primary partition limit) and provides insights into alternatives like GPT for scenarios requiring more partitions.

 A crucial aspect of the lab was ensuring persistent configuration through proper /etc/fstab entries and testing the configuration without requiring a system reboot (which would disconnect the LabEx environment).
 The lab concluded with comprehensive verification procedures to confirm that all mounts and swap spaces would activate correctly, providing hands-on experience with essential RHEL storage management skills in a practical, cloud-based learning environment.